 This is achieved through enhancing pupils' understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community.
 All the major faiths are studied as part of our Religious Education curriculum, together with visits to key places of worship.
-The school regularly asks parents to share their personal understanding of particular faiths by speaking to classes when the topic is a particular religion.
-In PSHE children discuss racism and take part in the 'Show Racism the Red Card' initiative to develop a sense of identity within the wider community.
+The school regularly asks parents to share their personal understanding of particular faiths by speaking to classes and in assemblies when the topic is a particular religion.
+In PSHE children discuss racism and participate in the 'Show Racism the Red Card' initiative to develop a sense of identity within the wider community.
 Our ongoing work with International schools continually contributes to an enrichment programme which promotes difference and gives children the opportunity to learn and build relationships with children from a different country.
-Our yearly themed 'International Week' also gives children the opportunity to deepen their understanding of Global Dimension and how to become a Global citizen
+Our yearly themed 'International Week' also gives children the opportunity to deepen their understanding of Global Dimension and how to become a Global citizen.
+Through Rights Respecting assemblies our pupils discuss the rights of the child, such as the Right to freedom of thought, belief and religion, and how this is respected through respectful behaviour.